about

 guiding principles

-Resilience: Adapting to environmental changes while fostering long-term sustainability.
+Adapting to environmental change while fostering long term sustainability.

-Arts & Culture: Utilizing artistic expression to deepen appreciation for landscapes and nature’s significance.
+Using artistic expression to deepen appreciation of landscapes and the significance of nature.

-Stewardship & Conservation: Engaging communities and the arts to protect natural and cultural heritage, fostering a shared responsibility for conservation.
+Engaging communities and the arts to protect natural and cultural heritage and to foster a shared sense of responsibility for conservation.

 key areas of intervention

-Research & Innovation / Field Research and Knowledge Sharing: Conduct field research on ecosystems, cultures, and conservation techniques, and share knowledge and innovations across broader areas.
+Conduct field research on ecosystems, cultures and conservation techniques, and share knowledge and innovations across wider regions.

-Ecosystem Protection & Sustainable Practices: Oversee and implement strategies and practices across all conservation efforts for safeguarding natural ecosystems and biodiversity.
+Oversee and implement strategies and practices that safeguard natural ecosystems and biodiversity.

-Community Empowerment / Local Envolvement and Economic Opportunities: Engage communities broadly, create green economic opportunities, and ensure community involvement in various conservation efforts.
+Engage communities broadly, create green economic opportunities and ensure meaningful local involvement in conservation efforts.

-Cultural & Educational Initiatives / Workshops, Seminars, and Public Awareness: Develop and manage comprehensive educational programs and raise public awareness on conservation and sustainability.
+Develop and manage comprehensive educational programmes and raise public awareness on conservation and sustainability.

-Infrastructure Development / Sustainable Design & Cultural Sensitivity: Oversee the development of infrastructure with a focus on sustainability and cultural sensitivity, ensuring that all projects align with conservation goals.
+Oversee infrastructure development with a focus on sustainability and cultural sensitivity, ensuring that all projects align with conservation goals.

-Collective Action & Alliances: Collaborating with diverse groups and organizations, such as universities and NGO’s, to research and promote sustainable development, as well as to develop and maintain relationships with various stakeholders, including local communities, organizations, governments, and international partners.
+Collaborate with diverse groups and organisations, including universities and non governmental organisations, to research and promote sustainable development, and to build and maintain relationships with local communities, institutions, governments and international partners.

-Monitoring & Evaluation / Impact Assessment and Reporting: Regularly assess the effectiveness of projects, gather feedback, and document and share progress and outcomes.
+Regularly assess the effectiveness of projects, gather feedback and document and share progress and outcomes.

-Fundraising & Support: Securing resources and building partnerships to sustain and expand conservation efforts.
+Secure resources and build partnerships that sustain and expand conservation efforts.